thewca/wca-regulations/wca-regulations_2012.md

 - 2p) The WCA Delegate must resolve the dispute before the start of the next round of the event.
 - 2q) Disputes are only permitted within the parameters of the discretion of the organisation team.
 [NOTE BY SARAH: This is extremely vague; I'm not sure what this is supposed to mean.
 Are there actual parameters (and if so, are they listed anywhere in this document?)?
 If there are parameters, then how much leeway is afforded "the discretion of the organisation team?"]
 - 2r) The competitor must accept the final ruling of the WCA Delegate.
 Penalty: disqualification of the competitor from the competition.The final ruling of the WCA Delegate may not be disputed; further dispute may lead to disqualification of the competitor in question.
 [NOTE BY SARAH: Perhaps you should find some way to replace all instances of "Penalty:" with a full sentence, as demonstrated above.]
+- 2s) Exceptions for documented disabilities
     - 2s1) For competitors with hearing disabilities, judges may replace the vocal instructions with hand signals.
     - 2s2) For competitors with physical disabilities, judges may give help with starting and stopping the timer.
     - 2s3) Competitors with other disabilities that may prevent them from abiding by one or more Competition Regulations may request special accommodations with the WCA Delegate.
 Such accommodations must be noted in the Delegate Report.
-[NOTE BY SARAH: All sub-articles (e.g. 2s) with sub-points (e.g. 2s1) should have a heading at the sub-article level.]
-- 2t) All competitors should be familiar with and understand the WCA regulations before the competition.
+- 2t) All competitors must be familiar with and understand the WCA regulations before the competition.

 ## Article 3: Puzzles
 - 3a) Competitors must provide their own puzzles for the competition.
 Competitors may borrow puzzles from other competitors.
     - 3a1) Competitors must be present and ready to compete when they are called to compete for a round.
-[NOTE BY LUCAS: revise] Penalty: disqualification from the event.
+Penalty: disqualification from the event.
+[Add Guideline: can be disqualified if they try to take too long to practice or trying to use another competitor's puzzle after them.]
 - 3b) Puzzles must be in fully operational, such that normal scrambling is possible.
 - 3c) Polyhedral puzzles must use a colour scheme with one colour per face in the solved state.
 All puzzle variations must have moves, positions and solutions functionally identical to the original puzzle.
 - 3d) Puzzles must have coloured stickers, coloured tiles, textures or painted/printed colours.
 Textured puzzles must have uniform texture patterns throughout.
 [NOTE BY LUCAS: Sarah had "throughout"]  Competitors with a medically documented visual disability may use textured puzzles with different textures on each face.
 Textures/patterns must be uniform per face.